 - Add fresh herbs at the end of cooking for maximum flavor.

 - If you have an abundance of fresh herbs, chop them, fill an ice cube tray with water, wine, or stock, and place herbs in the liquid.
-Store frozen ice cubes in a plastic bag and use in the winter for salad dressing.
+Store frozen ice cubes in a plastic bag and use them in the winter for salad dressing.

 - Enhance your cocktails or mocktails with fresh herbs, and go beyond standard mojitos and juleps.
 Pair a botanical gin with fresh basil and cucumber, or add thyme to your lemonade.
-Sage, raspberry and lime make a great flavor combination, as well as cilantro and lime too (vodka optional)!
-Lavender and rosemary make gorgeous, floral additions to your glass, but handle them delicately so not to overpower your beverage.
+Sage, raspberry, and lime make a great flavor combination, as well as cilantro and lime too (vodka optional)!
+Lavender and rosemary make gorgeous, floral additions to your glass, but handle them delicately so as not to overpower your beverage.

-- Prepare your own homemade salad dressing by adding chopped fresh herbs like basil, parsley, dill, marjoram or oregano to a simple mix of oil, vinegar and lemon juice.
+- Prepare your own homemade salad dressing by adding chopped fresh herbs like basil, parsley, dill, marjoram or oregano to a simple mix of oil, vinegar, and lemon juice.